deboramour4/tedioff/README.md

 - mvvm-rxswift
 - nubank-architecture

 It's important to say that it was created with the purpose of learning.
-So it might have some equivocates implementations from a specific architecture (since I'm in continuous learning about all that).
+So it might be constantly updated (since I'm in continuous learning about all that).
 Feedbacks are always welcome 💜 Feel free to open a new **issue** if you want to tell me something.

 The details of each version of the app in the description below.